alchemy-fr/phraseanet-bundle/README.md

 ## Description

-Provides a component layer along with a Symfony bundle to upload documents to Phraseanet and create new records from those documents
+Provides a Symfony bundle for easy integration of the Phraseanet PHP SDK in your applications

 ## Installation